-The official drop date for the course is Friday, November 21, which is the last date for the student to drop this course with a W. The instructor may drop the student at any time during the semester.
+The official drop date for the course is TBA, which is the last date for the student to drop this course with a W. The instructor may drop the student at any time during the semester.

-> Make-up Policy:
+Make-up Policy:

 If a student misses on a day that an essay is due, the student is still responsible for turning the essay in on time.
-Major essays are due by the end of the day on the date designated in the mailbox outside of my office.
 Twenty points will be deducted for every day the essay is late.
 Late papers will not be accepted one week past the due date, and the student will receive a zero for the paper.
 Students may be dropped for failing to turn in a major essay.